dashingswags/quoteBox/README.md

 # quoteBox
-A plugin for text highlighting with comment box
+A medium like plugin  for text highlighting with comment box